Benjamin Civiletti: Career

 Griffin Bell noticed Civiletti's accomplishments while Bell was forming the Justice Department leadership team for the presidency of Jimmy Carter by his confidant, Charles Kirbo, a law partner of Bell's who had once been involved in a case with Civiletti.
 In February 1977, Carter nominated Civletti to succeed Richard Thornburgh as United States Assistant Attorney General in charge of the Criminal Division.
 In 1978, he was nominated to become the Deputy Attorney General.

 Civiletti was serving as the Deputy Attorney General when Griffin Bell resigned as Attorney General of the United States.
 He was appointed to the Justice Department's top position on July 19, 1979, becoming the first Italian American to assume the role of attorney general.
 Although Bell voluntarily resigned, his resignation happened during a major cabinet shakeup in the Carter administration.
 Secretary of Health, Education, and Welfare Joseph A. Califano, Jr. and Secretary of the Treasury W. Michael Blumenthal also resigned on the same day.
 Transportation Secretary Brock Adams resigned soon afterwards.

 As the US Attorney General, Civiletti argued several important cases on behalf of the U.S. government.
 Notably he argued before the International Court of Justice on behalf of Americans being held captive in Iran during the Iran hostage crisis, in the Case Concerning United States Diplomatic and Consular Staff in Tehran.
 He also argued before the Supreme Court in support of the government's right to denaturalize Nazi war criminals in Fedorenko v.
 United States.

 Opinions which were written by Civiletti while he was attorney general, interpreted the United States Constitution and U.S. federal law to say that government cannot operate until Congress agrees on a spending bill.
 They set the stage for partial government shutdowns in later years.

 While serving as Attorney General, Civiletti recommended, and President Carter agreed to a commutation of sentences to time served for four unrepentant Puerto Rican nationalists convicted of shooting five U.S. Congressmen at the U.S. Capitol.
-The commutations happened in spite of public opposition from Puerto Rico's governor who believed it would encourage more terrorism.
+The commutations happened in spite of public opposition from the Governor of Puerto Rico Carlos Romero Barceló who believed it would encourage more terrorism.

 On July 10, 2008, Maryland Governor Martin O'Malley announced that Civiletti would serve as the chairman of the Maryland Commission on Capital Punishment which was set up to study the application of capital punishment in Maryland and make a recommendation on the abolition of the death penalty in Maryland.
 On November 12, 2008, the commission voted 13–7 with Civiletti voting with the majority, to recommend that the Maryland General Assembly abolish capital punishment in the state.